Jedi-rude/Ethical-Hacking/Network-Hacking /Openssh4.7.md

 ## Conclusion

-In this tutorial, NetBIOS Enumeration is performed by using different tools and techniques.
+In this tutorial, ssh login vulnerability is exploited by using metasploit.
 Do more Practice and Expert it!. <br>
 **1/30/2024** <br>
 Contributed By - Jord@n